duggabe/gr-File_Source_to_Tagged_Stream/README.md

 ## Using the block in GRC

 After starting "gnuradio-companion", the "File Source to Tagged Stream" block will be listed in the Block Tree Panel under the "customEPB" group.

+## Example flowgraph

+An example flowgraph for sending packets is shown in the `examples` folder.